Uranium Exploration in the Athabasca Basin

 The Fox property is surrounded by 425 million pounds of uranium in mined-out and undeveloped deposits with average grades of 5.2 percent uranium.
 Some of the nearby deposits, including Millennium and Gryphon, are basement-hosted deposits.

-The Carlson Creek property is located 19 kilometers northeast of the McArthur River mine and is contiguous with UEX’s (TSX:UEX) Christie Lake property which hosts the Paul Bay and Ken Pen basement-hosted uranium deposits.
-The McArthur River mine hosts a mineral reserve of 336.5 million pounds that grades 10.94 percent uranium
+The Carlson Creek property is located 19 kilometers northeast of the McArthur River mine and is contiguous with UEX Corporation’s (TSX:UEX) Christie Lake property which hosts the Paul Bay and Ken Pen basement-hosted uranium deposits.
+The McArthur River mine hosts a mineral reserve of 336.5 million pounds that grades 10.94 percent uranium.

 Regional aeromagnetics conducted on the property have indicated favorable meta-sediments with possible fault structures which may be the extension of the P2 structural corridor that hosts the McArthur River orebodies.
 Of the six drill holes completed at Carlson Creek, two intersected graphitic pelitic gneiss, the common host for Athabasca uranium mineralization.
 Additional exploration work is needed on the property.